Table of Contents

 If you need a little help installing a VPN in your Firestick, we’ve got just the thing.
 Our guide will walk you through how to install a VPN on any device.
 It’s one of the best things you can do for your online safety and security.

 How Much Storage Space Does Firestick Have?

-Amazon Firestick has 5.57GB of Available storage space.
+So effectively, Amazon Firestick has 5.57GB of Available storage space.

-Once there’s less than 500MB of available storage space, the Fire TV OS warns you and tries to get you to clear disk space.
+Once there’s less than 500MB of available storage space, the Fire TV OS warns you and tries to get you to clear Fire TV disk space.
 At this time, the Firestick usually starts to bog down and perform like a snail.